hatja91/tensor-super-resolution/README.md

   Single Image Super-Resolution of Noisy 3D Dental CT Images Using Tucker Decomposition
   Authors: J. Hatvani, A. Basarab, J. Michetti, M. Gyöngy, D. Kouamé

 For running the codes you will need to download the tensorlab toolbox from https://www.tensorlab.net and add the source codes to the 'tensorlab_2016-03-28' (or latest version) folder.

+Links to a sample high- and low-resolution image volume are provided in gt_link.txt and train_link.txt.